 The Charles River Basin—two miles long and a third of a mile wide—is a major feature of MIT's physical environment.
 The Pierce Boathouse and the Walter C. Wood Sailing Pavilion provide centers for extensive activity in crew and in sailing.

 At the intersection of Massachusetts Avenue and Memorial Drive is Fariborz Maseeh Hall.
 The dormitory formerly known as both W1 and Ashdown House was renamed in recognition of a $24 million gift from MIT alumnus Fariborz Maseeh and the Massiah Foundation.
 This transformational investment allows MIT to expand the undergraduate student body to 4,500 students, an increase of about 250 from recent enrollment figures.
-The building opened in August of 2011 after receiving an extensive renovation.
+The building reopened in August of 2011 and received LEED Gold certification for its sustainable, extensive renovation.

 Lining Memorial Drive and facing the Charles River are additional student residences, among them the serpentine Baker House, designed by the Finnish architect Alvar Aalto and internationally recognized as a masterpiece of modernism.
 Renovated in conjunction with its 50th anniversary, Baker House is one of the most popular dormitories at the Institute, in part because of the extraordinary residential experience it provides.
 Down the road from Baker House at the end of Amherst Alley is the Westgate apartment complex for students with families and the Tang Residence Hall for graduate students.